 Here is a list of chronic diseases and health conditions that may increase the risk of developing serious complications from COVID‑19:

-- heart or lung disease,
+heart or lung disease,

-- liver (including cirrhosis) or kidney disease,
+liver (including cirrhosis) or kidney disease,

-- medical condition with decreased clearance of respiratory secretions or a risk of aspiration;
+medical condition with decreased clearance of respiratory secretions or a risk of aspiration;

-- person receiving chemotherapy / radiation therapy;
+person receiving chemotherapy or radiation therapy;

-- transplant recipient (including a bone marrow transplant);
+transplant recipient (including a bone marrow transplant);

 person who is taking corticosteroids;

-- person who is taking immunosuppressants;
+person who is taking immunosuppressants;

-- person who is immunocompromised;
+person who is immunocompromised;

-- person living with HIV;
+person living with HIV;

 person who has anemia.

-People who have a chronic disease or a weakened immune system and their loved ones must
+People who have a chronic disease or a weakened immune system and their loved ones must:

-Irrespective of age, additional protective measures may be required for workers who have chronic diseases or a weakened immune system.
+Irrespective of age, additional protective measures may be required for workers who have chronic disease or a weakened immune system.
 For example, encouraging people to work from home or, if telework is impossible, rigorously applying specific preventive measures in some workplaces.